 Farming has always been a challenging industry to make a living in.
 Whether dealing with unpredictable weather or fluctuating prices, diversifying with livestock can help you stay in business.
 For example, you could add beef cattle to your operation.
 There are at least 4 different kinds of cattle alone: cow-calf, seed stock, backgrounding-stocker, and feedlot.
 Other livestock options include pigs, sheep, chickens, and more.
 If you already have a livestock-only farm, consider growing a cash crop alongside your animals.
+Consider the differences between organic vs conventional farming.
 Of course, there are costs associated with diversifying, which is where ag loans come in.
 Finance the purchase of new equipment, structures, supplies, alternative crops, and more.

 Advantages of working with a local ag lender in Central Illinois

 A big part of your search for the right ag loan is finding the right ag loan lender.
 Since ag is still a very local industry, local lenders will be more familiar with Central Illinois’ agricultural needs.
 For example, our ag lending team at Flanagan State Bank knows that agriculture is a major component of Illinois’ economy.
 We believe that lending operational and long-term capital at an affordable rate to farmers is an important part of our dedication to keeping the agriculture backbone of Illinois strong.

 Also, we participate in all the programs that the Illinois Finance Authority (IFA) has developed for the benefit of Illinois farmers.
 Farm Service Agency (FSA) guaranteed operating loan programs are used in Central Illinois counties to offer a reduced rate of interest for beginning farmers and customers with tighter cash flows.
 These loans are guaranteed by the federal government and, therefore, do not require a family guarantor or co-signer.

 Contact our ag team today!